cmwaters/plural-solana/docs/src/spec/state.md

 *This section outlines the composition and structure of the governance entity or contract held in Solana.*

 Here we get closer to the code.
-It's important to note that this section is still a WIP
+It's important to note that this section is still a WIP.
+For the most up to date state, refer to the code.

 ```rust
 #[state]